-- Assign a Grants Officer who will work with the Principal Investigator and any Co-PIs on preparation and submission of the proposal.
+- Assign a Grants Officer who will work with the PI and any Co-PIs on preparation and submission of the proposal.

-- Allow the Grants Officer time to read the Request for Proposal and determine any specific requirements related to that Request.
+- Allow the Grants Officer time to read the Request for Proposal and determine any specific requirements.

 - Assign help with budget preparation and any external consulting which might be required.

-- Establish a schedule for collection of any documents which may be required for submission of the proposal.
+- Establish a schedule for document collection which may be required for submission of the proposal.

-Failure to inform the Office of Research and Innovation at least two weeks prior to a submission deadline may result in the proposal not being submitted.
+Failure to inform the ORI at least 2 weeks prior to a submission deadline may result in the proposal not being submitted.

-All documents, support materials (including CV's if required), budgets, and approval forms must be submitted electronically to the Office of Research and Innovation, no less than three (3) working days prior to a submission deadline.
-This will permit the Grants Officers to read the proposal for errors related to submission, review the budget for errors, and allow for corrections if necessary for uploaded documents.
+All documents, support materials (including biosketches), budgets, and approval forms must be submitted electronically to the ORI, no less than three (3) working days prior to the funder's submission deadline.

 For more information, read the RP1 - Procedure for Submitting External Grant Proposals.